wjase/mwweb/docs/pages/gallery/index.md

 ## Gallery

-All artworks are available for purchase unless indicated otherwise.
+All artworks are available for purchase unless indicated otherwise, and more works can be viewed on Instagram.
 Where a link is provided, some works can also be viewed or purchased through Saatchi Online.